priynshi10/Roamverse-odoo-hackathon/Readme.md

 ## 🌍 Overview

-**Traveloop** is a modern, full-featured travel itinerary management platform that eliminates the complexity of planning multi-city trips.
+**Roamverse** is a modern, full-featured travel itinerary management platform that eliminates the complexity of planning multi-city trips.
 Built with a React + TypeScript frontend, it delivers a seamless, responsive, and visually elegant experience across all devices.

-At its core, Traveloop is a **client-side SPA** with persistent local storage, dynamic routing, and a modular component architecture — designed to be extensible, scalable, and ready for a backend integration layer.
+At its core, Roamverse is a **client-side SPA** with persistent local storage, dynamic routing, and a modular component architecture — designed to be extensible, scalable, and ready for a backend integration layer.

 ```
                         ┌───────────────────────────────────────┐
-                        │            TRAVELOOP PLATFORM         │
+                        │            Roamverse PLATFORM         │
                         │                                       │
    ┌──────────┐         │  ┌──────────┐      ┌──────────────┐   │
    │  Browser │ ──────► │  │   Vite   │ ───► │  React + TS  │   │